The 17-tone system of Safi al-Din al-Urmawi

 In the previous posts on maqams, we've discovered that diminished pitches in Pythagorean analysis outside the chromatic scale often correspond to pitches which modern Arab musicians call "half flat".
 In particular, you go backwards a letter name in the alphabet and call it half flat, so that Ebb is a D half flat, Fb is an E half fat, Abb is a G half flat, and so on.
 Safi al-Din thus has a chromatic scale plus (D-, E-, G-, A-, B-).

-Lol, oh no. Those can be arranged in a chain of fifths.
+Again, all of hose can be arranged consecutively in a chain of fifths.
 Safi's system is just the Pythagorean spiral.
 The next ones to add would be Dbb and then Gbb.

 (-13, 8) 2097152/1594323 dd5 | Gbb